viant/endly/README.md

 Endly exposes services in the RESTful manner, where each service provides a list of supported operation alongside with corresponding contracts.
 Any service request can be defined either directly within workflow or delegated to external request file using YAML or JSON format.

-For instance to find out what request/response contract is supported by exec:run (which uses SSH command) you can simply run
+For instance to find out what request/response contract is supported by exec:run (which uses SSH session) you can simply run

 ```bash
 endly -s=exec -a=run